-Maine lawmakers continue debate over fate of Pine Tree Development Zones
+Maine lawmakers continue debate over Pine Tree Development Zones

 Jackson said he wasn’t interested in trying to again limit where Pine Tree Zones could be located, but he did hope to bring more accountability to the program.

-Among its other recommendations in August, OPEGA suggested more data be collected on Pine Tree Zones in order to determine if those promising to retain and grow jobs in exchange for the tax breaks were doing so.
+Among its other recommendations in August, OPEGA suggested that more data be collected on Pine Tree Zones in order to determine if those promising to retain and grow jobs in exchange for the tax breaks were doing so.